unhcr/koboloadeR/README.md

 * You are all set!
 You can know use koboloadeR.
 If you have a problem consult the common troubleshooting part at the end of this page.

-# Quick start

-## Create a project
-First, in R Studio:
+## Project Walk Through

  * In R Studio, select File, click New project.
 A box opens
  * Choose New Directory
  * Choose Empty project
  * Type the name of the folder where you want to put your data
  * Select where you want to put this folder
  * Click Create project

 Then setup a few things: run those two lines: